 All managers and supervisors are responsible for implementing the IIPP in their departments and for answering worker questions about the IIPP.
-You will be given an IIPP Orientation session within 30 days of your first date of employment.
+Employee will be given an IIPP Orientation session within 30 days of his/her first date of employment.

 1. Required Safety Equipment.